CLICK HERE for our Christmas 2023 opening times and last postage dates

 • Some items, such as fish, cannot be certified by the Fairtrade Foundation as there are no set standards, and therefore cannot carry the Fairtrade Mark.

-• The first ever Fairtrade banana was sold in 2000, with one in three supermarket bananas now carrying the Mark.
+• The first ever Fairtrade banana was sold in 2000, and can now be found in most UK grocery retailers.

 • The first fair trade label was used in 1988.
 It was created by a Dutch organisation who were selling fair trade coffee.
 The label was called Max Havelaar after a character from a novel written in the 19th century.
 Max Havellar was a bit like our Robin Hood.

-• If you see the Fairtrade Mark with an arrow next to it, it means to look on the back of the packaging to learn more about the ingredients and sourcing method.
-All the ingredients that are available under Fairtrade standards have to be Fairtrade (e.g., all the cocoa, sugar and spice).
-The minimum total Fairtrade content is 20% but many companies go above and beyond that.
+• If you see the FAIRTRADE Mark with an arrow next to it, it means to look on the back of the packaging to learn more about the ingredients and sourcing method.
+The minimum total Fairtrade content for food products is 20% but many companies go above and beyond that.
 Why not check out the percentages of Fairtrade ingredients on your next purchase?